The openVA Toolkit for Verbal Autopsies: Data preparation

-Notice that the original PHMRC data are useful for comparing and validating new methods, as well as for using as training data, but the cleaning functions require only the columns to be exactly as the PHMRC gold standard dataset on-line, so they could also be used for new data that are pre-processed into the same format\footnote{However, since calculating the thresholds adaptively requires the knowledge of underlying cause-of-deaths, the latter approach could not be applied to unlabeled datasets.}.
+Although the data are publicly accessible, a major practical challenge for studies involving the PHMRC gold standard dataset is that the pre-processing steps described from the relevant publications are not clear enough nor easy to implement.
+The \CRANpkg{openVA} package internally cleans up the PHMRC gold standard data when calling the \texttt{codeVA()} function on the PHMRC data.
+The procedure follows the steps described in the supplement material of \citet{insilico}.
+Notice that the original PHMRC data are useful for comparing and validating new methods, as well as for using as training data, but the cleaning functions only require that the columns are exactly the same as the PHMRC gold standard datasets, so they could also be used for new data that are pre-processed into the same format.